Introduction

 For more information, refer to the

-MPLS Commands section in
+MPLS Commands section in the

-OcNOS Multi-Protocol Label Switching Guide, Release 6.6.0.
+OcNOS Multi-Protocol Label Switching document, Release 6.6.0.

 Filtering IPv4 and IPv6 Headers for ACL Groups